 The Group is exposed to interest rate risk as it borrows money at floating rates.
-Redrow uses simple risk management products, notably sterling denominated interest rate swaps, as appropriate to manage this risk.
+Redrow occasionally uses simple risk management products, notably sterling denominated interest rate swaps, as appropriate to manage this risk.
 Such products are not used for speculative or trading purposes.
 Redrow regularly reviews its hedging requirements.
-No hedging was undertaken in the year and no interest rate swaps are held currently.
+No hedging was undertaken in the year or the previous financial year and no interest rate swaps are held currently (2019: nil).

-As at June 2019, the Group’s financial statements showed a £18m surplus (2018: £22m surplus) in respect of the defined benefits section of The Redrow Staff Pension Scheme (which closed to future accrual with effect from 1 March 2012).
-The £4m reduction is mainly due to the decrease in the discount rate together with an allowance for GMP equalisation.
+As at June 2020, the Group’s financial statements showed a £22m surplus (2019: £18m surplus) in respect of the defined benefits section of The Redrow Staff Pension Scheme (which closed to future accrual with effect from 1 March 2012).
+The £4m increase is mainly due to the return on scheme assets outpacing the impact on defined benefit obligations of reduced discount rates.

 Group Finance Director